johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 (all these files are included in [my preset pack](files/WinUAE-Commodore-1084S-ShaderPack-v2.zip), by the way).

 The **WinUaeColor** filter also implements brightness, contrast, and saturation monitor adjustment controls.
-But for best results we need to apply the monitor adjustments _before_ the the shadow mask emulation, and the colour profile emulation _after_ it, as the last filter in the chain.
+But for best results, we need to apply the monitor adjustments _before_ the shadow mask emulation, and the colour profile emulation _after_ it, as the last filter in the chain.
 Therefore, I duplicated **WinUaeColor** under the name **WinUaeColorProfile**, and our final ReShade filter chain will look like this:

 * WinUaeColor _(monitor controls only)_
 * WinUaeMask